nikita-volkov/nikita-volkov.github.io/_posts/2014-11-10-hasql-benchmarks.md

 * Unlike in "HDBC", the front end API brings no intermediate types, which eradicates unneccessary conversions.

-* Unlike "postgresql-simple", the library utilizes parametric queries instead of recompiling them every time they are used.
+* Unlike "postgresql-simple", the library utilizes parametric queries instead of recompiling them for every value.

 * Unlike "postgresql-simple", the library utilizes prepared statements, which allows the database to parse the SQL statements only once per connection.